Bidder Obligations

 Definition

 A reference requirement is a suitability criterion that requires bidders to provide evidence of prior experience in delivering similar goods, services, or works.
 Contracting authorities typically require 2-5 references from the past 3-5 years, describing the nature and scope of the contract, the client, the contract value, and the performance period.
 References must be proportionate to the contract's nature and scale.
 The contracting authority may contact reference clients to verify the information.
-Reference requirements are regulated as part of the technical and professional ability criteria under Sections 85-86 of the Public Procurement Act (1397/2016).
+Reference requirements are regulated as part of the technical and professional ability criteria under Sections 85-86 of the Public Procurement Act (1397/2016), implementing Article 58 and Annex XII of EU Directive 2014/24/EU.
+The Procurement Act specifies what contracting authorities can require as evidence.
+For services and supplies, Section 85 allows requiring a list of principal deliveries or services performed during the past three years, with statements of value, dates, and recipients.
+For works contracts, the reference period extends to five years.
+Each reference should include a certificate of satisfactory completion where available.
+The contracting authority must accept references from both public and private sector clients.
+Requiring exclusively public sector references would violate the non-discrimination principle.
+The reference requirements must relate to the subject matter of the procurement.
+For example, a procurement for IT consulting cannot require references specifically from the healthcare sector unless healthcare-specific knowledge is essential to contract performance and this link is clearly justified.

 Legal Reference